Ghosts Next Door

 3

-Nearly another month passed before I got an inkling of what might have actually been going on in that Wailupe villa.
+Nearly another month passed before I got an inkling of what might have happened in that Wailupe villa.
 I didn't bother following Rayford from his home anymore.
 It was easier to park and wait for him at his daily meeting spot.
 I was early, and I noticed a car pull up into the driveway where two local Japanese men emerged and met with Rayford's friend, who came out to greet them.
-It was the same routine, a hug and a handshake except for this time.
+It was the same routine, a hug, and a handshake, except for this time.
 Money was exchanged in large wads wrapped in rubber bands from each man to Rayford's buddy.
-The three went into the villa, where I saw the two men sit on either a couch or a chair.
+The three entered the villa, where I saw the two men sit on a couch or a chair.
 The two scanned the space around them and nodded to one another, obviously impressed.
-They hadn't waited for too long when Rayford's friend appeared with a beautiful local girl at his side.
+They hadn't waited long when Rayford's friend appeared with a beautiful local girl at his side.
 He stepped behind her, and with his hands on her shoulders, he presented her to the two men who took the girl and disappeared somewhere on the property.
-At that moment, Rayford drove up and parked on the opposite side of the first car and made his way into the property.
+At that moment, Rayford parked on the opposite side of the first car and entered the property.
 He let himself into the bungalow and took a seat where he waited.
 Soon, his buddy appeared, and hugs and handshakes were exchanged.
-Then, using my spy glasses after all this time, I witnessed something that I'd obviously been missing the whole time.
-Within that hug, a large envelope overstuffed with money was exchanged.
+Then, using my spy glasses after all this time, I witnessed something I'd obviously been missing the whole while.
+Within that hug, a large envelope, overstuffed with money, was exchanged.
 Rayford's buddy left the room for a second and soon returned with an elderly Asian woman.
 She appeared to be frail and in the extremities of old age.
-Rayford suddenly broke down crying and slowly extended his arms and took the old woman into his embrace.
-She appeared to be crying as well and fell into Rayford's arms.
+Rayford suddenly cried, slowly extended his arms, and embraced the old woman.
+She seemed to be crying as well and fell into Rayford's arms.

 I waited until the two local Japanese men and Rayford were gone.
-I left my car and went straight up the walkway and into the first bungalow.
-Rayford's friend sat on an old couch watching the game on the big screen tv.
+I left my car and went straight up the walkway into the first bungalow.
+Rayford's friend sat on an old couch watching the game on the big screen TV.
 He was shocked to see me but not shocked enough that he couldn't reach under the large pillow next to him, where he removed a snub-nosed 38.
-Never once stopping my stride, I unleashed a shin kick to the side of his head and knocked him out.
+Never stopping my stride, I unleashed a shin kick to the side of his head and knocked him out.
 When he came to, his hands were tied behind his back, and he was bound to the verticle handles of his oversized stainless steel refrigerator.
-"Struggle as much as you want, and this whole thing will come crashing down on you.
-You won't' die right away, but you'll suffer tremendously before you do."
+"Struggle as much as you want,"

 "Look, my name is Carl Lumley," he began.

 " I don't care about who you are," I stopped him.
-"I just want to know what the hell is going on here?"
+"I just want to know what the hell is happening here?"

-"It's a private service," he blubbered and whined, knowing that I wasn't bluffing.
+"It's a private service," he blubbered and whined, knowing now that I wasn't playing games.
 "I bring people together, lost relatives, kidnapped kids, missing in action, the whole nine yards!"

-"Who's that girl that you gave to those two guys earlier then?
+"Who's that girl you gave to those two guys earlier?
 You're gonna tell me that's their daughter or something?"
 I smirked while waiting for his bullshit answer.

 "Those two men were her husbands at different times.
 They just came back to get her, that's all," I could see that he was dealing with the pain I inflicted on him.